yqueau/Codes_LED_Calibration/README.md

 - set exposure and aperture appropriately to avoid saturation, yet have a broad enough range of values
 - capture as many checkerboard poses as possible

+## Important note for near-light position estimation

+For completeness, these codes can be used to refine the position of the LED.
+Note however that they are not intended to be considered as a "good" tool for accurately estimating the position.
+As discussed in [1,2], we rather advise to calibrate position using the standard specular balls-based procedure (or measure manually, if it is simple).
+We leave in these codes the option to refine position using checkerboard because we find it interesting, but use at your own risk.

+## Less important note on RGB images

+In [1,2], we describe the procedure for greylevel images, and then discuss simple extension to color using per-channel calibration.
+In the provided codes a somewhat more sound alternative based on nonlinear refinement is employed.
+Results are not so much different anyways, but we believe it is more justified from a mathematical perspective.

 ## Dependencies